Our students keep making us proud by bringing innovations to life! Get inspired by projects created by our students.

 What do you dream about doing in the future?
 Do you want to create a more sustainable world, meet new friends and make memories that will last you a life time?
 That is precisely what a group of engineering students at Halmstad University are doing right now!

-Halmstad University Solar Team (HUST) consists of about thirty students workning together to build a solar powered car.
-They are going to compete in Bridgestone World Solar Challenge, the world’s largest race for solar cars.
-In the race, they will drive more than 1800 miles across the Australian desert, from Darwin in the north to Adeleide in the south.
+Halmstad University Solar Team (HUST) consists of about thirty students working together to build a solar powered car.
+They are going to compete in the Bridgestone World Solar Challenge 2019, the world’s largest race for solar cars.
+In the race, they will drive more than 1,800 miles across the Australian desert, from Darwin in the north to Adeleide in the south.
 Linn Persson is one of the drivers:

-– We are four drivers, and I am the only woman.
+”There are four drivers, and I am the only woman.
 The car industry, as well as engineering in general, is male dominated.
 Because of that, we think that it’s extra important that at least one of our drivers is female.
-We want to show that engineership is for anyone, no matter gender, Linn Persson says.
+We want to show that engineership is for anyone, no matter gender”, says Linn Persson.